-SEMLEP wished to explore the views of employers in South East Midlands and Northamptonshire, regarding the UK leaving the European Union, in terms of how it would impact their recruitment and skills.
+SEMLEP wished to explore the views of employers regarding the UK leaving the European Union, in terms of how it would impact their recruitment and skills.
 This section summarises employer responses and the views of stakeholders.

-Respondents in Northamptonshire and South East Midlands were asked to rate the extent to which they had considered and prepared for future skills needs to meet their current and future requirements as a result of the UK leaving the EU.
+Respondents in South East Midlands (including Northamptonshire) were asked to rate the extent to which they had considered and prepared for future skills needs to meet their current and future requirements as a result of the UK leaving the EU.
 Responses are shown below6.
-The percentages should be considered with caution due to the small sample sizes.
+The percentages should be considered with caution due to the very small sample sizes.